 What is Helium Governance?

-Anyone participating in the Helium ecosystem can submit a Helium Improvement Proposal (HIP) as a first step to modifying the Network.
-All HIPs are published in the public Helium GitHub repository, then discussed and debated in public forums, including the Helium community Discord server, and on monthly Community Calls.
-Any Helium token owner is eligible to vote on HIPs.
+Anyone can submit a Helium Improvement Proposal (HIP) as a first step to modifying the network.
+All HIPs are published in the public Helium GitHub repository, then discussed and debated in public forums, including the Helium community Discord server, and on monthly community calls.
+Any Helium token owner is eligible to vote on HIPs within the domain of that specific token.
 To vote, a Helium token owner must first lock their tokens for a period of time, up to four years, which grants the owner voting power determined by the number of locked tokens and the lock duration.
-A 2/3 supermajority of the quorum passes proposals.

 The Helium Foundation serves as a steward for the governance process.
-The Foundation established the initial framework and managed the open Helium GitHub repositories.
+The Foundation established the initial framework and manages the open Helium GitHub repositories.
 The Foundation does not vote on HIPs but does vet proposals for compliance with the law and technical feasibility.
-The Foundation's role is to provide expert advice and guidance and to implement HIPs after they have passed.
+The Foundation's role is to provide expert advice and guidance and to guide implementation of the HIPs after they have passed.

 Information about governance is subject to change as the Helium Network constantly evolves.
 It is led by the open-source community that continues to build it.